For AI agents: a documentation index is available at /llms.txt

 token query parameterURL-only clients (e.g. Claude.ai custom connectors)

-When multiple methods are present, they are evaluated in this order: Authorization header (plain API key) → token query parameter → OAuth JWT.
+When multiple methods are present, they are evaluated in this order: Authorization header (plain API token) → token query parameter → OAuth JWT.

 OAuth